-94. The international community recognizes the importance of regular monitoring and evaluation of the implementation of this action programme, including within the overall framework of the integrated and coordinated follow-up of United Nations summits and conferences.
+99. The international community recognizes the importance of regular monitoring and evaluation of the implementation of this action programme, including within the overall framework of the integrated and coordinated follow-up of United Nations summits and conferences.

-F. Role for the United Nations in the further implementation of the Programme of Action
+F. Role for the United Nations in the further implementation of the Programme of Action of expertise and mandates.

-- 95. The Commission on Sustainable Development will continue to be the primary intergovernmental body for the implementation and follow-up to the commitments related to small island developing States.
-Other relevant organs, programmes and organizations of the United Nations system also continue to have an important role within their respective areas of expertise and mandates.
 All organs and programmes of the United Nations system should coordinate and rationalize their work in implementing the present Strategy for the Further Implementation of the Programme of Action.
+In this regard, the Commission will include these issues in its work programme in accordance with its decision at its eleventh session.

+100. The Commission on Sustainable Development will continue to be the primary intergovernmental body for the implementation and follow-up to the commitments related to small island developing States.
+Other relevant organs, programmes and organizations of the United Nations system also continue to have an important role within their respective areas

-In this regard, the Commission will include these issues in its work programme in accordance with its decision at its eleventh session. - 96.
-The Secretary-General of the United Nations is requested to fully mobilize and coordinate the agencies, funds and programmes of the United Nations system, including at the level of the regional economic commissions, within their respective mandates, and further mainstream small island developing States issues to facilitate coordinated implementation in the follow-up of the BPOA at the national, regional, sub-regional and global levels.
-The Secretary General is requested to include, in his annual report to the 60th session of the General Assembly on the implementation of the BPOA, progress in this regard. - 97.
-The Secretary-General is further requested to ensure that the Department of Economic and Social Affairs, through its Small Island Developing States Unit, continues to provide substantive support and advisory services to small island developing States for the further implementation of the Barbados Programme of Action (BPOA) and the Johannesburg Plan of Implementation, and that the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UNOHRLLS) continue to mobilize international support and resources for the further implementation of the BPOA in accordance with its mandate.
+101. The Secretary-General of the United Nations is requested to fully mobilize and coordinate the agencies, funds and programmes of the United Nations system, including at the level of the regional economic commissions, within their respective mandates, and further mainstream small island developing States issues to facilitate coordinated implementation in the follow -up of the Programme of Action for the Sustainable Development of Small Island Developing States at the national, regional, sub-regional and global levels.
+The Secretary-General is requested to include, in his annual report to the 60th session of the General Assembly on the implementation of the Programme of Action, information on progress in this regard.

+102. The Secretary-General is further requested to ensure that the Department of Economic and Social Affairs, through its Small Island Developing States Unit, continues to provide substantive support and advisory services to small island developing States for the further implementation of the Programme of Action for the Sustainable Development of Small Island Developing States and the Johannesburg Plan of Implementation, and that the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and Small Island Developing States (UNOHRLLS) continues to mobilize international support and resources for the further implementation of the Programme of Action in accordance with its mandate.

-99. The international community recognizes that small island developing States should have the flexibility to report jointly on implementation through simplified procedures for the Programme of Action, internationally agreed development goals, including those contained in the Millennium Declaration, and other international reporting requirements.
+103. The international community recognizes that small island developing States should have the flexibility to report jointly on implementation through simplified procedures for the Programme of Action, internationally agreed development goals, including those contained in the Millennium Declaration, and other international reporting requirements.

-$\mbox{\bf G.}$ Role of small island developing States regional institutions for monitoring and implementation
+G. Role of small island developing States regional institutions for monitoring and implementation

-100. Small island developing States regional institutions should play a key role in monitoring the implementation of the Strategy for the Further Implementation of the Programme of Action.
+104. Small island developing States regional institutions should play a key role in monitoring the implementation of the Strategy for the Further Implementation of the Programme of Action.